Nessie-Poo/miniBalatro/README.md

 In order to install the mod, just download the code directly into a zip file using the shiny green button.

+CURRENTLY ONLY IN 2X RESOLUTION, which hopefully isn't an issue. (im just too lazy rn)

 i hope i did this right! - ness